GavinMountjoy

 pair distribution function for random dopants, including the most likely nearest neighbour

 concentration on luminescence quenching.
-The predictions for r<r
+The predictions for r<rc give the fraction

-of dopants for which luminescence is effectively quenched, and for r>r
+of dopants for which luminescence is effectively quenched, and for r>rc give the

 reduction in luminescence for the remaining dopants.
 These predictions are compared